liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/02-liferay-frontend-taglibs/04-liferay-frontend-management-bar/02-disabling-the-management-bar.markdown

+---
+header-id: disabling-all-or-portions-of-the-management-bar
+---

-# Disabling All or Portions of the Management Bar [](id=disabling-all-or-portions-of-the-management-bar)
+# Disabling All or Portions of the Management Bar

 When there are no search results to display, you should disable all the Management Bar's buttons, except the sidenav toggler button.